light.htm

 Flashgun test bulb + adapter + screw on bulb protector.
 Fits the above Graflex flashgun.
 Bulb fits Honeywell Tilt-a-Mites and other M series flashguns directly and other flashguns with different adapters. $25

-Graflex flashgun with regular and telephoto reflectors.
-Accepts #5 bayonet base flashbulbs like the ones illustrated.
-It has a lens on the front side that may be part of a solenoid system.
-On the back side there is a momentary red push button that is probably an open flash switch.
+Graflex flashgun with regular reflector.
+Accepts large screw base flashbulbs A reflector designed to take smaller flashbulbs is also included.
+Note that this reflector has 2 positions, one normal and the other telephoto.
+On the back side there is a momentary red push button that is probably an open flash button.
 No capacitors, batteries or holders.
-It has a clamp labeled Graflex, but it is a Heiland standard and comes with a Heiland bracket.
+It has a clamp labeled Graflex, but it is a Heiland standard and comes with a Heiland bracket for mounting on your camera or wherever you choose.
 All untested.
-All for $75.
+The included synch cord was tested and is good.
+All for $125.

 Heiland flashgun mount.
 Different than the above mount.
 2 available. $10 each.